Yuvrajscheema/mech_325_report/main.typ

 == Bushing Selection and Design Rationale

 === Overview
-To suppport both ends of the two shafts in the reduction stage, two sets of Dry-Running Nylon Sleeve bushings were chosen for their minimal wear properties, low cost, and light weight.
+To support both ends of the two shafts in the reduction stage, two sets of Moisture-Resistant Dry-Running Flanged Sleeve Bearings were chosen for their minimal wear properties, high tolerances, low cost, and light weight.

 ==== Key Selection Requirements
-- The bushings must have minimal wear to maintain the accuracy of the speed of the rotation
++ The bushings must have minimal wear to maintain the accuracy of rotational speed.
-- The bushings must have minimal maintenance and lubrication requirements for the convience of the hobbiysts
++ The bushings must require minimal maintenance and eliminate lubrication requirements for the convenience of hobbyists.
-- Minimize length to keep overall reduction stage small
++ Minimize length to keep the overall reduction stage compact.
++ Be resilient to moisture for outdoor operation.

-Bushings were selected instead of bearings because of the small loads required, keeping costs low and occupying minimal space.
-In particular, dry bushings were selected to minimize maintenance on the StarTracker and eliminating lubrication requirements to make construction convienient for hobbiysts.
+Bushings were selected instead of bearings due to the small loads involved, which reduces cost and minimizes space requirements.
+Dry bushings eliminate lubrication requirements and reduce maintenance, improving reliability and ease of construction for hobbyists.
+The low forces in this system allow the use of inexpensive bushings without compromising performance.
+The dominant selection criterion was tolerance.

+===== Tolerances

+A key requirement for the StarTracker is high accuracy with minimal speed variation.
+Bushing selection plays a role in achieving this.
+The primary contributors to speed variation are:

+- _Eccentricity:_ radial play between the shafts and bushings can lead to wobble in the reduction system.
+- _Friction (stick–slip):_ high friction can produce stick–slip motion, generating speed fluctuations.
+- _Elastic deformation:_ loading of the bushing can compress it, introducing additional eccentricity.

+*Assumptions*

++ The shaft rolls without slipping.
++ Shaft deflection at the bushing is negligible compared to bushing deformation.
++ Eccentricities are small enough that the small-angle approximation applies.

+The contributors to variance were approximated as coming from manufacturing tolerance, maximum permissible wear, and potential deformation of the bushing and shaft.
+Since the bushing is much more ductile than the shaft, its deformation dominates.

+*Tolerance Calculation Overview*

+The goal of this calculation is to determine the maximum amplitude of variation in speed caused by eccentricity.
+Calculations focus on the first stage of reduction, where speed is highest.
+The overall eccentricity was approximated as the root-mean-square (RMS) of all considered contributions:
+#show table.cell.where(y: 0): strong

+#set table(
+  stroke: (x, y) => if y == 0 { (bottom: 0.7pt + black) },
+  align: (x, y) => if x == 0 { left } else { center }
+)
+#set align(center)
+#table(
+  columns: 2,
+  table.header(
+    [Symbol],
+    [Description]
+  ),
+  [R], [Input pulley radius (inches)],
+  [$Omega$], [Shaft angular speed (rad/s)],
+  [e], [Eccentricity of the bushing (inches)]
+)
+#set align(left)
+$ e_("RMS") = sqrt(e_("tolerance")^2 + e_("wear")^2 + e_("deformation")^2) $

+$ Delta omega_("max") approx (e_("RMS"))/(2 pi R) Omega $

+$ Delta omega_("max") approx 0.000566"rad"/"s" $

+This represents $43%_("RMS")$ of the desired speed, which is below the acceptable limit of 50% based on the tracking tolerance of the optical system.
+Therefore, the design is deemed satisfactory.
+In-depth calculations can be found in the Appendix.

+===== Final Bushing Selection

-To support the axial load of the worm gear, so a flanged bushing is used.
-The low speed of the shafts allow the shoulder of the shafts to directly transfer axial load into the bushing flange with minimal wear.
-Nylon is perfect for this because of its low friction and minimal wearing properties.
+To support the axial load of the worm gear, a flanged bushing was selected.
+The low speed of the shafts allows the shaft shoulders to transfer axial load directly into the bushing flange with minimal wear.
+PEEK was chosen for its low friction, minimal wear, and resilience to moisture, making it suitable for outdoor operation.

-Price was also another important consideration, which the Nylon bushings meet, with a unit price of \$4.59.

-In total this is why Dry-Running Nylon Sleeve bushings were selected.
+The final bushing selected is a 3/16" shaft diameter, 1/4" long, 3/8" flange OD moisture-resistant, dry-running flanged sleeve bearing from McMaster-Carr.
+For design consistency, all bushings are standardized throughout the system.
+With a unit cost of \$5.44, the total cost for bushings in the design is \$21.76.

 = RESULTS & FINAL DESIGN

 = CONLUSIONS & RECOMENDATIONS

 = APPENDIX A

+=== Bushing Calculations

 = APPENDIX B